 These standards are from the British Waterfowl Association Indian Runner Standards Review which took place between February and May 2006.
 The BWA Standards Committee was led by senior representatives from the IRDC.

-The Standards are now published and available for the British Waterfowl Association www.waterfowl.org.uk
+The Standards are available from the British Waterfowl Association www.waterfowl.org.uk

 Classification: Indian Runner

 Origin: East Indies

 There are reports of 'Penguin' ducks being imported into Britain as early as 1835.
 These ducks brought with them brown dilution and also dusky mallard genes, as well as their upright stance and prolific egg-laying capability, as witnessed by Alfred Wallace in Malaya.
 The term ‘India Runner’ was largely coined by John Donald in about 1890, when he described similar birds imported also some time in the 1830s.
 These included all-fawns, whites and pied pattern ducks, the latter being the basis of the Poultry Club Standard publication of 1901.
 The Indian Runner Duck Club’s Standard of 1907 described only the Fawn-&-white; that of 1913 recognized also the White and the whole Fawn.

 In spite of the writings of Darwin and Wallace, most British enthusiasts had taken the term ‘Indian’ literally.
 However, fresh importations from Lombok and Java by Joseph Walton, beginning in 1909, rejuvenated the bloodlines, most of which had become contaminated by ad lib cross-breeding with British ducks.
 This also returned the more extreme upright carriage of the Malayan birds as well as the all-fawn coloured plumage that had become virtually extinct in Britain.
 The development was helped by more importations in the 1920s.